stuartsierra/component/README.md

 The original exception which the component threw is available as `.getCause` on the exception.

-Since the system map may be large, with a lot of repetition, you probably don't want to log or print this data.
-Instead, get the cause of the exception and print that.

-The 'component' library makes no attempt to recover from errors in a component, but you can use the system attached to the exception to clean up any partially-constructed state.
+The 'Component' library makes no attempt to recover from errors in a component, but you can use the `:system` attached to the exception to clean up any partially-constructed state.

+Since component maps may be large, with a lot of repetition, you probably don't want to log or print this exception as-is.
+The `ex-without-components` helper function will remove the larger objects from an exception.

+The `ex-component?` helper function tells you if an exception was originated or wrapped by 'Component'.

 ### Idempotence